 The Israeli media wrote that "a Russian submarine could collect information about the forces operating in the territorial waters of Israel, as well as about gas fields."
 It is added that "the Russian submarine was underwater"

-Statements of information collection do not stand up to criticism.
-The Israeli press has not reported since when it was decided to use submarines of the navy to study gas fields in foreign countries.
-And to obtain data on the naval forces operating in the territorial waters of Israel, it would be no less strange to use a submarine, given the commonplace fact: the composition of the Israeli Navy (which by definition cannot bypass the territorial waters of Israel) is known from open sources, including the same Israeli media.
+Statements about the collection of information do not stand up to criticism.
+The Israeli press has not reported since when it was decided to use naval submarines to study gas fields in foreign countries fleet.
+And to obtain data on the naval forces operating in the territorial waters of Israel, it would be no less strange to use a submarine, given the banal fact: the composition of the Israeli Navy (which by definition cannot bypass the territorial waters of Israel) is known from open sources, including the same Israeli media.

 The Israeli press additionally states that on board the IDF Navy missile corvette there was special equipment in the form of detectors "allowing to detect submarines."